-This Phoenix-based flower and gift shop uploaded its own custom website theme to create a stylized layout aligned with its brand image.
+Camelback Flowershop is a Phoenix-based flower and gift shop that uploaded its own custom website theme to create a stylized layout aligned with its brand image.
 By organizing its site into product collections, this business streamlines the shopping experience for visitors.
 It also uses the In Cart Upsell & Cross Sell app to help boost sales by offering additional products inside its customers’ shopping carts.

 This site also uses the Bootstrap Heroes application to send customers updates and reminders about special offers.
 This helps encourage repeat visits, boosting the site’s overall traffic.

 Learn how to drive traffic to your site and increase visitor engagement with our guide.